stan-dev/cmdstanpy/docs/hello_world.rst

 -----------------

-The ``sample`` command returns a ``StanMCMC`` object which provides a set of methods to access the sampler output.
-The output consists of information about the call to CmdStan, the per-chain stan-csv output files, and per-chain console messages files.
+The ``sample`` command returns a ``StanMCMC`` object which provides methods to retrieve the sampler outputs, the arguments used to run Cmdstan, and names of the the per-chain stan-csv output files, and per-chain console messages files.

 .. code-block:: python